30 A/B Tests to Boost Your SaaS Conversion Rates

 A/B Testing Forms

-The company then believed they could go further in terms of increasing conversions.
+The company then believed it could go further in terms of increasing conversions.
 So, they tested a totally different variation to see if they got better results.

-In this design, they simplified the text, instead of customer testimonials they used hero image of a person, and highlighted value proposition as a subheadline.
+In this design, they simplified the text: instead of customer testimonials, they used a hero image of a person and highlighted the value proposition in the subheadline.

-Highrise increased micro conversions by 102.5%, and macro conversions by 47%, which brought a revenue boost for the business.
+Highrise increased micro conversions by 102.5% and macro conversions by 47%, resulting in a revenue boost for the business.

-CloudSponge company had an outmoded website design in 2010.
+CloudSponge had an outdated website design in 2010.
 They were suffering from low conversions.
 The design of their homepage looked like this:

-As you can see, the website design was simple but unclear or attractive.
+As you can see, the website design was simple but neither clear nor attractive.
 They needed a better website design.

 Website design a/b testing example

 The new design gives visitors reasons to be interested in CloudSponge.
-They provide a value proposition, which explains the company’s offer, and present two different CTA buttons as “Sign up” and “See Demo.”
+They provide a value proposition that explains the company’s offer and present two CTA buttons: “Sign up” and “See Demo.”
 Visitors can watch the explainer video next to the “See Demo” CTA to learn more about the service.
-Additionally, features are listed under “Why Cloudsponge.”
-In the end, the new design achieved a 33% conversion increase.
+Additionally, features are listed under “Why Cloudsponger.”
+In the end, the new design achieved a 33% increase in conversion.

 15. Test image slider vs. video

-Device Magic tested if a video or an image slider would convert better on their homepage.
+Device Magic tested whether a video or an image slider would convert better on their homepage.

 Original: